MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-proxy-block-session-aad.md

 # Blocking downloads on unmanaged devices using Azure AD proxy capabilities

-Today's IT admin is stuck between a rock and hard place: on the one hand, you want to enable your employees to be productive, and that means enabling employees to access apps so they can work at any time, from any device.
+Today's IT admin is stuck between a rock and hard place: You want to enable your employees to be productive.
+That means enabling employees to access apps so they can work at any time, from any device.
 On the other hand, you want to protect the company's assets, and that includes proprietary and privileged information.
 How can you enable your employees to access your cloud apps, while protecting your data? **This use case allows you to block downloads by users who have access to your sensitive data in enterprise cloud apps from either unmanaged devices or off-corporate network locations.**

 ## THE THREAT
-An account manager in your organization wants to check something in Salesforce from home over the weekend, on his personal laptop.
+An account manager in your organization wants to check something in Salesforce from home over the weekend, on their personal laptop.
 The Salesforce data may include client credit card information or personal information.
-The home PC is unmanaged, meaning that if he downloads documents from Salesforce onto it, it may be infected with malware or if it is lost or stolen, it may not be password protected and anyone who finds it will have access to sensitive information.
+The home PC is unmanaged, meaning that if they download documents from Salesforce onto it, it may be infected with malware or if it is lost or stolen, it may not be password protected and anyone who finds it has access to sensitive information.

 ## THE SOLUTION
 Protect your organization by monitoring cloud app use using Azure AD conditional access and the Cloud App Security proxy.